Paul Gachet: Biography

 He was born and raised in Lille.
-His family moved to Mechelen, where Gachet's father was transferred to in 1844/1845 to start a new branch of the firm he was working for.
+His family moved to Mechelen, whence Gachet's father was transferred in 1844/1845 to start a new branch of the firm he was working for.

-While a student at the University of Paris, he learnt drawing in his spare time, and collected paintings by Gustave Courbet and Édouard Manet.
+While a student at the University of Paris, he learned drawing in his spare time, and collected paintings by Gustave Courbet and Édouard Manet.
 After gaining his BA degree, he worked at the mental hospitals of Bicêtre and Salpêtrière.
 His teachers included Armand Trousseau.
-In 1858 he received a medical degree for his thesis Étude sur la Mélancolie (Éditeur du Montpellier Médecal).
+In 1858 he received a medical degree for his thesis Étude sur la Mélancolie.

 He returned to Paris and set up a private homeopathic practice.
 Gachet married Blanche Castets in 1868.
-Their daughter, Margueritte Clémentine Elisa was born in 1869.
-In 1872 he moved to Auvers-sur-Oise, a town around 27 km from the centre of the city that was popular with artists.
-There he continued his medical practice, but also associated with artists such as Camille Pissarro, Armand Guillaumin, Victor Vignon, and Paul Cézanne, Cézanne helping him establish his own studio in his attic.
+Their daughter, Marguerite Clémentine Elisa was born in 1869.
+In 1872 he bought a house in Auvers-sur-Oise, a village around 27 km from Paris that was popular with artists.
+There he welcomed artists such as Camille Pissarro, Armand Guillaumin, Victor Vignon, and Paul Cézanne, Cézanne helping him establish his own studio in his attic.

 Gachet also knew Gustave Courbet, Champfleury and Victor Hugo.
 He was a friend of the chemist Henri Nestlé and prescribed Nestlé's new powdered milk supplement to some of his child patients.
-Under the pen-name Blanche de Mézin, he published books in medicine and art-criticism.
+Under the pen-name Blanche de Mézin, he published articles as an art critic.

 He spent much time with Charles Méryon after the etcher's committal to Charenton.
 He oversaw Auguste Renoir's recovery from pneumonia in 1882.
 He advised Édouard Manet against the amputation of his leg.
 However, Manet did not follow this advice.

 Gachet's tomb is situated in section 52 of Père Lachaise Cemetery in Paris.